 Connect to College (C2C) partners with regional high schools.
-The classes are college courses offered at the high school to eligible students.
-The classes are offered during the school day and follow the high school calendar.
-High school students save time and money by earning both high school and college credits.
+The classes are college courses offered at the high school to eligible junior and senior students.
+The classes are offered during their regular school day and follow the high school calendar.
+High school students save time and money by earning dual credit, both high school and college credits.

-Instructors are high school teachers who meet Minnesota State faculty credentialing requirements and deliver content approved by college faculty.
+Instructors are high school teachers who are credentialed, meet MSC Southeast requirements, and deliver content approved by college faculty.
 Course syllabi, assignments, labs, assessment methods, textbooks, exams, and grading requirements are equivalent to those at the college.
 College faculty from MSC Southeast mentor high school instructors.
-Faculty collaborators take great pride in developing meaningful relationships with their high school collaborators.
+Our faculty collaborators take great pride in developing meaningful relationships with their high school collaborators.
 These connections help to provide eligible high school students with a college experience that engages and encourages them to continue to challenge themselves in rigorous coursework through high school and beyond.

 Courses are contracted through MSC Southeast where the high school pays one flat fee for each Collaborator relationship.
 MSC Southeast offers course options in the disciplines of Natural Science, Social Science, Health Science, Humanities, English, History, and Mathematics to regional high school partners.
-While MSC Southeast offers courses such as medical terminology, the majority of the other courses are general education courses in areas such as biology, chemistry, engineering/CNC, English, literature, speech, psychology, sociology, Spanish, mathematics, history, and statistics that have been certified as meeting the requirements of the Minnesota Transfer Curriculum (MnTC).
+While MSC Southeast offers courses such as medical terminology, the majority of the other courses are general education courses in areas such as biology, chemistry, Engineering/CNC, English, literature, speech, psychology, sociology, Spanish, mathematics, history, and statistics that have been certified as meeting the requirements of the Minnesota Transfer Curriculum (MnTC).
 This designation indicates the course meets state-wide curricular standards.
-Students who successfully complete courses (with a grade of C or better) are assured of course acceptance at any Minnesota State (formerly MnSCU) college or university.
+Students who successfully completecourses (with a grade of C or better) are assured of course acceptance at any Minnesota State (formerly MnSCU) college or university.
 Generally, the courses are accepted at any college or university.
 These courses offer participants educational options for their future college careers and support statewide higher education goals.